-Adapted from a message originally posted on the UK Home Education Support List on 27th April 1997
+From the archives: This post was adapted from one I posted on the UK Home Education Support List on 27th April, 1997

 An LEA may be deemed “good” by home educators and indeed all families visited, until one day, one family, for some reason, finds the inspection intrusive and unfriendly.
 That family’s experience is not invalid just because everyone else has had a different experience.
 If, for example, the LEA is completely rigid and intransigent about requiring particular forms of evidence from parents (say, inspection of the children in the home), but are quite reasonable in interpreting such evidence, then parents who have no objection to providing evidence in that form will never notice that rigidity.
 Yet it could make the LEA quite unable to deal with a particular family, who wished to provide evidence in a form other than the expected visit.
 In that case, is the LEA is very bad, yet is perceived as “good” by most parents.

-As Neil Taylor so rightly said on the UK-home-ed List on Fri, 29 Jan 1999:
+As Neil Taylor so rightly said on the UK-home-ed List:

 Someone praised documents produced by certain LEAs.
 There again, someone in the LEA may have read and used Home Education and The Law, resulting in a good document, but others in the LEA may not be remotely sympathetic, or even understand the LEA’s own document.
 Conversely, “bad” LEAs may have the odd sympathetic official, or an official who just happens to hit it off with a particular family on a particular occasion.